Preparing

 Come as you are

-There’s no pressure to perform or be perfect.
+There's no pressure to perform or be perfect here.
 This session is about presence, not perfection.
-You don’t need to “do” anything special, just bring yourself.
+You don't need to "do" anything special.
+Just bring yourself.
+That's more than enough.

 Skin and self-care